SashaRoyzman/SashaRoyzman/README.md

 - 👋 Hello, I’m Alex.
-- 👀 I’m interested in probabilistic machine learning, materials informatics, and
+- 👀 I’m interested in probabilistic machine learning and materials informatics.
-- 🌱 I studied physics, math, philosophy of science, and cognitive science at the University of Utah.
+- 🌱 I studied computational physics, math, philosophy of science, and cognitive science at the University of Utah.
 - 📫 Reach me at aroyzman@outlook.com

 <!---